War children: Netherlands

-On liberation, many Dutch women welcomed the Allied troops and had relationships that resulted in babies; these were called 'Liberation babies'.
-It is estimated that about 4,000 "liberation babies" were fathered by Canadian soldiers before they left the area in early 1946.
+On liberation, many Dutch women welcomed the Allied troops and had relationships that resulted in babies; these babies were called "liberation babies".
+It is estimated that about 4,000 liberation babies were fathered by Canadian soldiers before they left the area in early 1946.

 Austria

-In Austria, war children ("Russenkind") by known Soviet fathers of the occupation were discriminated against, as were their mothers.
+In Austria, war children (Russenkind) by known Soviet fathers of the occupation were discriminated against, as were their mothers.

-The Austrians also resented women who had relations with American soldiers, calling them 'Yanks' chicks' (Amischickse) or 'Dollar sluts' (Dollarflitscherl) and, in the case of those who had relations with black soldiers, 'chocolate girl' (Schokoladenmädchen).
+The Austrians also resented women who had relations with American soldiers, calling them "Yanks' chicks" (Amischickse) or "dollar sluts" (Dollarflitscherl) and, in the case of those who had relations with black soldiers, "chocolate girls" (Schokoladenmädchen).

 In April 1946, the Stars and Stripes newspaper warned "pregnant Fräuleins" that military authorities would provide no assistance to them or their children if the fathers were US soldiers.
 The paper said that a "'Strength Through Joy' girl who ate from the forbidden fruit should accept the consequences," referring to a Nazi slogan.

 In coordination with American groups, an Austrian welfare program was started after the war to send the mixed-race children of Austrian/African-American parents to the United States for adoption by African-American families.
 The children by then ranged in age from 4 to 7 years.